 - The inspection shall be conducted in accordance with standards prescribed by the rally committee.
-As a requirement, the following vehicle equipment shall be in proper operating order: - a) Headlights (high and low beams) and parking lights - b) Taillights and stoplights - c) Horn, windshield wipers and directional signals - d) Rear-view mirror - e) Foot brakes and parking brake - f) Tires (inspected for condition of sidewalls as well as tread) - g) Seat belts, securely installed for the driver and navigator - h) Competition class equipment limitations - 2) In addition for night events, it is recommended that each car have aboard, in an accessible location, the following items: - a) First aid kit (Johnson & Johnson Auto First Aid Kit or equivalent) - b) Fire extinguisher of at least 2 B:C rating - c) Tow rope or chain - d) Emergency warning triangles or road flares - 3) Car numbers shall not be placed on the windows of the competition vehicle except behind the B pillar.
+As a requirement, the following vehicle equipment shall be in proper operating order: - a) Headlights (high and low beams) and parking lights - b) Taillights and stoplights - c) Horn, windshield wipers and directional signals - d) Rear-view mirror - e) Foot brakes and parking brake - f) Tires (inspected for condition of sidewalls as well as tread) - g) Seat belts, securely installed for the driver and navigator - h) Competition class equipment limitations - 2) In addition, it is recommended that each car have aboard, in an accessible location, the following items: - a) First aid kit (Johnson & Johnson Auto First Aid Kit or equivalent) - b) Fire extinguisher of at least 2 B:C rating - c) Tow rope or chain - d) Emergency warning triangles or road flares - 3) Car numbers shall not be placed on the windows of the competition vehicle except behind the B pillar.
 The organizers shall not require any contestant to place any event or organization related material on any window.
 It is not necessary for competitors to remove any SCCA decal previously applied to side windows.

-4) The organizers shall insure that an SCCA RoadRally sticker (available from the SCCA Merchandising Department) is affixed to both sides of each vehicle on National rallies, and that any commercial advertising is in good taste.
+4) Organizers are encouraged to provide an SCCA RoadRally sticker (available from the SCCA Merchandising Department) that can be affixed to both sides of each vehicle on National rallies.
+Any commercial advertising must be in good taste.